 She’s never been able to afford a coat of paint for the raw plaster exterior.
-It needs new doors and windows, a new roof, and her bedroom ceiling is falling in.
+The house needs new doors and windows, a new roof, and her bedroom ceiling is falling in.
 But she’s low on cash right now.

-“This was my house that I bought with my money,” Benavides says.
+“This was my house that I bought with my money,” she says.
 “And he had nothing to do with it.
 And so I put it under my maiden name.”

-“I don’t ever think about myself,” Benavides says.
+“I don’t ever think about myself,” she says.
 “Families always comes first, no matter what.
 So my main concern right now is this house.”

 And whether she’s going to lose it.

 Benavides started falling behind on her property taxes in 2009.
 By 2016, she owed Presidio County over $5,000.
-But that year, she got a flyer in the mail from a property tax lending company saying that they could help her.
+But that year, she got a flyer in the mail from a property tax lending company that seemed to offer a solution.